 I have also worked in a consultancy role on projects involving eating disorders.
-For example, I am a member of the advisory board for the artist Daria Martin’s 2017 short-film adaptation of Kafka’s story ‘A Hunger Artist’, which performs the difficult feat of rendering this ambiguous story without resorting either to sensationalism or to over-elaborate metaphorical interpretations.
+For example, I was a member of the advisory board for the artist Daria Martin’s 2017 short-film adaptation of Kafka’s story ‘A Hunger Artist’, which performs the difficult feat of rendering this ambiguous story without resorting either to sensationalism or to over-elaborate metaphorical interpretations.
 You can read more here, and watch a short clip here.

 Other past events and projects include:

 - ‘Overcoming a sense of academic failure‘: an event for Oxford graduates and postdocs, with an associated podcast series and workbook

 - A workshop series ‘Personal perspectives on mental health’, St John’s College, Oxford: honest early-evening conversations between students and academics, each led by an academic with experience of a specific mental illness

 - ‘Fiction and eating disorders’: an unconventional day-long workshop run with the charity Beat, involving science and humanities researchers, creative writers, and medics in collaborative fiction-reading and -writing